A Most Wanted Man (film): Plot

 Karpov contacts an immigration lawyer, Annabel Richter, who helps put him in contact with Tommy Brue, a wealthy banker whose father had long ago done a favor for Karpov's father.
 Karpov shows Brue a letter from Brue's father to Karpov's, along with the key to a safe deposit box, and asks for Brue's help.
-The favour Brue's father did for Karpov's, a member of the Russian mafia, is revealed to be money laundering.
+The favour Brue's father did for Karpov, a member of the Russian mafia, is revealed to be money laundering.
 Karpov is informed that he is the legal heir to a multi-million-euro account long held by Brue's bank.
 Karpov identifies with his maternal Chechen and Muslim heritage, considers the money unclean, and indicates that he does not want it.

 Bachmann's team is able to turn Brue and Richter to their cause.
 At the behest of Bachmann, Richter convinces Karpov to donate the funds to Abdullah's organization, in the hope that Abdullah will reroute some of the funds to a shipping company acting as a front for al-Qaeda.
 Bachmann plans to use this proof of guilt to turn Abdullah and ensnare those higher up in the terrorist organization.
 The plan is approved by the interior minister and supported by Sullivan, who has become an apparent ally of Bachmann.
 Bachmann secures asylum for the innocent Karpov.

 During the fund transfer at Brue's bank, Abdullah does indeed route funds to the shipping company.
-Bachmann, posing as a taxi driver, picks up Abdullah with the goal of turning him into an informant without disrupting his life or family.
+Bachmann, posing as a taxi driver, picks up Abdullah intending to turn him into an informant without disrupting his life or family.
 As Bachmann is about to drive away, he is ambushed by agents reporting to Mohr and Sullivan, who handcuff Abdullah and Karpov and whisk them away.
 Bachmann yells in anger as Frey, Richter, and Brue look on in shock.
-Bachmann drives off, defeated.
+Bachmann drives off, furious and defeated, but displaying his characteristic grizzled determination.